Simba-Avionic/gs_web_app/README.md

     ```
     git clone --recursive https://github.com/Simba-Avionic/gs_web_app
     ```
-2. Run the `install.sh` script.
-It wll try to install *Docker, ROS2, npm* and some related packages.
+2. Run the `./scripts/install.sh`.
+It will try to install *Docker, ROS2, npm* and some related packages.
     If script fails, try to install ROS2 and/or Docker manually:
     - ROS2 Humble (https://docs.ros.org/en/humble/Installation.html)
     - Docker (https://docs.docker.com/engine/install/)
     App was only tested with Python3.10 so make sure you have it installed.

 ## Launching the app (step by step)
-1. Activate the Python environment
+1. Activate the Python environment (you can also add to ~/.bashrc)

     ```bash
     source venv/bin/activate
     ```

-2. Make sure to source ROS environment
+2. Make sure to source ROS environment (you can also add to ~/.bashrc)

     ```bash
-    source install/setup.bash
+    source build/install/setup.bash
     ```

 3. Run the app (*Make sure to `chmod` the script!*):